The Jenny Lind bed is looking fabulous in our son’s room and of course- the post title is a total joke! After all, I am allowed in his room. 😉

 Jenny Lind Bed Review

 It’s no secret that I love a room full of coastal colors, but I wanted a twist in our middle school son Robbie’s room this time.
-Although white is my go to, a white Jenny Lind bed would never do in here.
-He had his old white bottom bunk after we moved in, and it just blended right in.
+Although white is my go to, he has his old white bottom bunk when we moved in, and I didn’t love how it blended in.

-We were planning on replacing his bed anyways, but once I saw how plain this white bed looked in here I knew we would be picking something dark.
+We were planning on replacing his bed anyways, but once I saw this I knew we would be picking something dark.
 A black Jenny Lind bed sounded just right!

 Before – The Old Bed

 Our old white bed was from Wayfair and a major bummer.
-We bought it because it was cheap – when we needed a bunk bed for the boys before moving.
+We bought it years ago because it was cheap.
 I am pretty sure the wood dented just from my kids breathing on it!
 I have never seen soft wood like that.
-The mattress also sagged at the head because the bed was not made with enough slats.
+The mattress sagged at the head because the bed was not made with enough slats.

 Robbie’s room today with his new Jenny Lind bed:

-I wanted to give Robbie a high quality bed after that experience.
-Although there are a few knock offs, I was okay with paying for the real thing so that we wouldn’t need to replace a bed again.
-I didn’t think the “real” Jenny Lind was that bad of a price.
-We purchased it from Crate and Barrel (link is here) and it was under $700 for a full size.
+I wanted to purchase a higher quality bed after that experience.
+Although we could have gone the antique spindle bed route, I was okay with paying for the real thing so that we wouldn’t need to replace a bed again or worry about lead.
+We purchased his bed from Crate and Barrel (this is his exact bed here) and we went for the full size.

-Despite the size, it doesn’t visually take up a lot of room.
-The bed is masculine but pretty, and will one day make a great guest bed.
+Despite being full size, it doesn’t visually take up a lot of room.
+Because it is low to the ground it doesn’t look heavy in the room – it feels sleek and somewhat modern.
+The bed is a nice balance between masculine but pretty, and will one day make a great guest bed.
 Robbie might only be 11 but I plan on getting my life’s worth from this bed!

 Robbie’s walls are Sherwin Williams Extra White (which we have all over our home – see this post for more examples of how Extra White looks in my home in different lights).
 It looks great against the black of the bed.

-I get asked about his jute chevron rug a lot.
-It IS soft!
+I get asked if his jute chevron rug is scratchy – it is awesome and yes, actually soft!
 In fact, I liked it so much I bought a second one for myself.
 It is made of jute and chenille.
-I actually think that’s a great combo- the jute makes the chenille strong, and the chenille makes the jute not scratchy.
+That is a great combo- the jute makes the chenille strong and durable, and the chenille makes the jute not scratchy.
+I am crazy about this rug, which is why we own two.

 I like the contrast of the warm jute against the black of the bed.